 Economists discuss China's new leadership, and how it will affect the world's second-largest economy.

 FORTUNE -- How will China overcome its own cliff?
 That was the question for a group of Chinese economists Monday who gathered at the New York Stock Exchange to offer their forecast for the world's second-largest economy.
 The annual conference sponsored by the National Committee on U.S.-China relations had a twist this year.
-For the first time MOREScott Cendrowski, writer-reporter - Jan 7, 2013 12:36 PM ET
+For the first time MOREScott Cendrowski, writer - Jan 7, 2013 12:36 PM ET